liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Class Byte

-This byte indicates the purpose of the rest of the packet.
-The exact function and definition of the class byte depends on if the packet is for control or for data.
+This byte indicates the purpose of the rest of the packet, in the form of the device class.
+The rest of the bytes in the packet are interpreted based on the device class.
 This byte is not included in the length field of the header byte.

 ## Control Packets

 Control packets are sent from the host to the target to request an update to the target state, or to request data from the target.
-The device to be addressed of a control packet is determined by the value of the class byte.
+The device to be addressed of a control packet is determined by the value of the class byte, and in some cases the ID as well.

 For every write to a device, the target should send the new state of the device after its state has been changed.
 For example, if the host requests a change to a solenoid's state, the target should respond with a solenoid data packet with the new state of the solenoid.
 This new state is not necessarily what the host requests, but what, in reality, is the outcome.
 This data can be used by the host to determine if the change was successful.

-### Testing Command
+### Read Requests

-A testing command is a request to change the state of a test.
-This includes starting, stopping, and pausing tests, and controlling data streaming.
+Any device that can have data read from it will respond to the same packet structure.
+By sending just the ID of the device to read from (as well as the class to form the FQDN), the associated device should respond with whatever data it would normally send back.
+Some exceptions to this format are noted in device specific sections below.

+### The Test State Device

+The test state device (device class 0x00) is a special device, in that it is not something physically present, but rather a software component needed for RCP compliance.
+Writing to this device controls things like starting, stopping, and pausing tests, controlling data streaming, and heartbeats.
 The testing device requires 1 parameter byte (for a total length of 1).
 This additional byte specifies which testing function to perform:

 - 0x0x: This indicates a request to begin a test.
 The first 4 bits of this parameter must all be zero, but the remaining 4 bits allow for a test number to be selected.
 This allows for the target to have multiple test sequences